 Involve respected local leaders, local artists and celebrities in information sharing.
 In some settings, engaging celebrities that people already relate to and identify with, can be a powerful way of promoting action.
 Having artists work together to create entertaining but informative songs or jingles can work well to unify a campaign message.
 Here are some examples of this being done in Zambia, Bangladesh and Ghana.
 Similarly, in many cultures, religious leaders are looked to in times of uncertainty and are likely to be influential in outbreaks.
 Engaging Imams, priests and other religious leaders can be important during outbreaks too; for instance, faith-based organisations have played multiple roles in the response to COVID-19.
 For example, religious organisations have been asked to examine how they can implement physical distancing measures in their activities such as by reducing in-person religious gatherings, responding to the social, spiritual and safety needs of their members that may be impacted by disease control measures, and presenting information about COVID-19 in the context of shared values and honoured traditions.

 Community support networks.
 In many countries, communities organise to support each other during an outbreak.
-For example, in the United Kingdom, UK Mutual Aid helped to coordinate and support the establishment of thousands of local volunteer groups to support older people, other vulnerable individuals and those who are self-isolating by delivering food and connecting people to a range of services during the COVID-19 crisis.
+For example, in the United Kingdom, UK Mutual Aid helped to coordinate and support the establishment of thousands of local volunteer groups to support older people, other groups who might be vulnerable to exclusion and discrimination and those who are self-isolating by delivering food and connecting people to a range of services during the COVID-19 crisis.
 Their website has a range of resources to support the establishment of these kinds of groups in other settings.
 In some settings, a ‘traffic light’ system, involving placing coloured cards in windows can be used to communicate when people are in need of support – again, this idea is simple to replicate in low and middle income settings.
 In South Sudan, the UNHCR mobilised secondary school students in their scholarship programme to work with community health workers and leaders to safely disseminate COVID-19 messages door-to-door in refugee camps.
 Social messaging services like WhatsApp can be a great way to connect community groups.
 Some international organisations such as World Vision International use online training courses to equip their outreach workers worldwide to share COVID-19 information.
 Upon graduation, these people are added to very large organisational WhatsApp networks to receive new messages and circulate them among their communities.

 Disease outbreak information in a range of accessible formats.
 WaterAid created materials which incorporate sign language to ensure people with hearing impairments are not missing out on key information.